BYD Sealion 5 Review 2026

 One problem for the Sealion 5 could come from a newer Chinese brand.
 The Chery Tiggo 7 also offers a lot of gear and a plug-in hybrid system for exactly the same price.
 What's more, there's an even cheaper non-hybrid version, which could prove tempting for those whom a PHEV doesn't suit the needs of.

-Also from China is a further newcomer in the shape of the Geely Starray, a PHEV which is also near enough identically priced to the BYD.
+Also from China is a further newcomer in the shape of the Geely Starray, a PHEV which is also nearly identically priced to the BYD.

-The 463 litres of boot space is underwhelming considering the Sealion 5's generous proportions but this could mean BYD has maximised space for passengers.
-Indeed, BYD claims it has 'class-leading levels of interior space' although it hasn't specified by what metrics.
+The 463 litres of boot space is underwhelming considering the Sealion 5's generous proportions, but you do get a healthy amount of rear legroom.
+BYD claims the car has 'class-leading levels of interior space', although it hasn't specified by what metrics.

-Its interior features a sleek, minimalistic design which, if our experiences with other recent BYD products is anything to go by, should be of pleasingly good quality.
-By contrast the exterior doesn't do much for us.
+Its interior features a sleek, minimalistic design, although the quality of materials doesn't exactly have much wow factor.
+The exterior doesn't do much for us, either.
 It's generic from some angles and fussy from others.
 Not ugly, but not exactly handsome either.

 BYD Sealion 5 DM-i: Range and charging times